Author’s Note: Post updated December 2021

 The overwhelming majority of women I saw in Iran wore trousers with skinny jeans the most popular of styles.
 Sandals are acceptable as is toe nail varnish.
 There is no obligation to dress in black.
 In fact, the clothing industry appears to be inspired by the vivid colours of the Persian Empire era.
 And despite the sartorial limitations, I found Iranian women to be classy and elegant with their style.

 For men, it’s much simpler.
 Trousers and shirt/t-shirt are the norm.
 Sandals are acceptable but shorts are not.

-Cultural issues/sensitivity: One would think that solo female travel in Iran is challenging/impossible due to the strict Islamic culture in the country.
-With the exception of sacred sites, public transport, and the dress code the cultural barrier was minimal.
+One would think that solo female travel in Iran is challenging/impossible due to the strict Islamic culture in the country.
+With a few exceptions – sacred sites, public transport, dress code – the cultural barrier was minimal.

-While Iran’s rich history dates back thousands of years, events in 1953 (CIA-backed coup) and 1979 (overthrow of the Shah, a US-backed dictator; hostage crisis) should be familiar to all travellers prior to travelling to Iran.
+While Iran’s rich history dates back thousands of years, events in 1953 (CIA/MI6-backed coup that overthrew the democratically-elected Prime Minister Mosaddegh) and 1979 (overthrow of the Shah, a US-backed dictator, and the US Embassy hostage crisis) should be familiar to all travellers prior to travelling to Iran.
 I would also recommend watching the films of Oscar winner Asghar Farhadi.